teknoir/nvr-helm/charts/nvr/README.md

 # Teknoir AI NVR Helm Chart

-This chart deploys the Teknoir AI NVR to a Kubernetes cluster.
+This chart deploys Teknoir AI NVRs to a Kubernetes cluster.

 > The implementation of the Helm chart is right now the bare minimum to get it to work.